MicrosoftDocs/dynamics365smb-docs/financials/ui-update-report-layouts.md

 2. In the **Report Layouts** window, if you want to update a specific report, select the layout from the list, and then choose the **Update Layout** action.
 Or, if you want to update all custom report layouts for the company, choose the **Update All Layouts** action.

-If no errors occur, then the update is applied to the report layout.
+If no errors occur, then the updates is applied to the report layouts.
 If errors occur, then a message that contains the errors appears.
 You will then have to manually edit the custom report layout to fix the error.
-For more information, see [Fixing Errors](updating-report-layouts.md#FixErrors).
+For more information, see [Fixing Errors](ui-update-report-layouts.md#FixErrors).

 ## To test custom report layout updates